May201/CIMilestone1/README.md

  [Autoprefixer](https://autoprefixer.github.io/) was used to accomdate the css animations for all browsers.

  ## Automated testing
- HTML was validated using the [HTML validator ](https://validator.w3.org/)
+ HTML was validated using the [HTML validator ](https://validator.w3.org/).Some errors relating to spacing were identified and fixed.

  CSS was also validated using the [CSS validator](https://jigsaw.w3.org/css-validator/).However no errors were found.